hardweezy/Loci/readme.md

 2. Improve the location input control by adding GeoNames
 3. Allow user's email to fetch public avatar from Facebook, Instagram API
 4. Improve on results display of images and location listings

-## Vulnerability
-In case of any reported bug. send an email to solomonomokehinde@gmail.com